MichaelLangbein/tdl2/backend/data/wiki/programming/linux.md

 - networked (abstract over local formats `ext, ntfs, fat,` ...):
   - `nfs`: network file system. linux.
   - `cifs`: common internet file system. microsoft's counter to nfs. a dialect of `smb`
   - `smb`: `server message block`.
 IBM's file sharing protocol.
 80's.
+On linux implemented with `samba`
+    - infamously has persistent durable file-handles, that can lock other programs to access a file
 - local:
-  - `ntfs`: new tech file system. local. current microsoft format.
-Journaling.
+  - `ntfs`: new tech file system. local. current microsoft format. journaling.
   - `fat`: by microsoft.
 No journaling. but compatible with more OS'es.
   - `xfs`: for extremely large files. journaling.
   - `ext`: pretty standard
+  - `ReiserFS`: famously written by a murderer.

 It can happen that you define a networked mount using `/etc/fstab` but still have to use the `mount` command to enter credentials.